Colin-Tran/TowerDefenseGame/README.md

 ## Premise

 Green slimes are invading our class to steal Mr. David's StudyCS source code.
-Defend Mr. David's holy grail of a CSA class with towers and strategic positioning.
+Defend Mr. David's holy grail of an AP CSA class with towers and strategic positioning.
 Pay for them with the holy Wolverine Bucks bestowed upon you.

 ## Controls
 Move mouse and click where you want to place towers.
 Press one or two to swap between towers.
 You start out with a 100 wolverine bucks and recieve more at the end of each round.
 Good Luck, Have Fun.